MLinkPlanner 2.0

 -

-The maximum difference between the received signal levels of the primary and secondary antennas must be observed across the full range of k-factor to eliminate the effect of specular reflection (if any).
+The maximum difference between received signal levels of primary and secondary antennas must be observed across full range of k-factor to eliminate effect of specular reflection (if any).

 -

-The primary and secondary antennas must be at least 200 times the wavelength to eliminate the effect of multipath propagation.
+Primary and secondary antennas must be at least 200 times wavelength to eliminate effect of multipath propagation.

-The primary and secondary antennas must satisfy the clearance criteria described in Rec.
+Primary and secondary antennas must satisfy clearance criteria described in Rec.
 ITU-R P.530-17.